lironabutbul/flutter-bmi-calculator/README.md

 `bottom_button.dart` - `icon_content.dart` - `reusable_card.dart` - `rounded_icon_button.dart`

-This folder houses all the components listed above which they are custom flutter widgets with beautiful customized theme using Composition and Inheritance technique.
+This folder houses all the components listed above which they are custom flutter widgets with beautiful customized theme using Composition and Inheritance.

 #### screens (activities)